 Grant Scheme - PPC I & PPC II fees

 The Professional Practice Course I (PPC I) is an approved course for grant purposes.
-Students wishing to attend the PPC I from September 2013 onwards should apply online to the Student Universal Support Ireland (SUSI).
-SUSI is the new single awarding authority for all new grant applications for the 2016/17 academic year.
+Students wishing to attend the PPC I which commences each year in September should apply online to the Student Universal Support Ireland (SUSI).
+SUSI is the new single awarding authority for all new grant applications.

 You do not have to wait for confirmation of your place on the PPC I before applying for a grant.
 This is a new initiative on the part of the Department of Education and it will hopefully result in a greater number of grant applications being processed before the start of the PPC I. Potential candidates for the PPC I who wish to receive grant support are strongly advised to submit an application without delay.
-SUSI are currently accepting applications for 2016/2017 academic year.
-The closing date for the receipt of new applications is 8 July 2016.
+Please check the SUSI website for application details including closing date.

-New PPC I applicants will not be entitled to any maintenance payment under the Student Grant Scheme 2016.
+PPC I applicants will not be entitled to any maintenance payment under the Student Grant Scheme.
 However PPC I applicants who meet the qualifying conditions for the special rate of grant will be eligible to have their post-graduate tuition fees paid up to the maximum fee limit (€6,270).